Separable Pseudo-reductive Bands with Applications to Rational Points: Introduction

 \begin{exmp} Let $G$ be a smooth algebraic group over a field $k$ with absolute Galois group $\Gamma\coloneqq\Gal(k_s/k)$.
 Because $G$ is smooth, the points $G(k_s)$ are schematically dense in $G$ and thus $\mathrm Z_G(k_s) = \mathrm Z(G(k_s))$, meaning that the formation of the (pre)sheaf center of $G$ commutes with restriction of the corresponding (pre)sheaf from $\mathrm{Sch}/k$ to $k_\et$ (this is implicit in \cite[1.5]{FSS98}).
 Let $\mathrm H^2_\et(k,G)$ (resp.\ $\mathrm H^2(k,G)$) be the second cohomology set associated to the unique band $L_\et$ on $k_\et$ (resp. $L$ on $k_\fppf$) represented by $G$.
 It is in canonical bijection with $\mathrm H^2_\et(k,\mathrm Z_G) = \mathrm H^2(\Gamma,\mathrm Z_G(k_s))$ (resp.\ $\mathrm H^2(k,\mathrm Z_G)$), defined by the global representative $G$.

 The map $\mathrm H^2_\et(k,G)\rightarrow\mathrm H^2(k,G)$ is in general neither injective nor surjective, and neither is the map $\mathrm H^1(\Gamma,G(k_s)/\mathrm Z_G(k_s))\rightarrow\mathrm H^1(k,G/\mathrm Z_G)$ (see Proposition \ref{propdiaglet}).
 These two $H^1$ sets surject onto the sets of \'etale (resp.\ fppf) inner forms of $G$, which are exactly the global representatives of $L_\et$ (resp.\ $L$).
-Thus in particular, if $G$ is twisted by an fppf-torsor $P$ of $G/\mathrm Z_G$, the resulting inner twist $_PG$ represents the same band $L$ on $L_\fppf$, but the band $L'_\et$ which it represents on $k_\et$ may be different from $L_\et$ in general!
+Thus in particular, if $G$ is twisted by an fppf-torsor $P$ of $G/\mathrm Z_G$, the resulting inner twist $_PG$ represents the same band $L$ on $L_\fppf$, but the band $L'_\et$ which it represents on~$k_\et$ may be different from $L_\et$ in general!

-Another subtle difference is in the notion of maximal Abelian quotient of $L$, resp.\ $L_\et$ (cf.\ Definition \ref{defmainabel}).
-In the fppf topology, this is the quotient algebraic group $G/\mathcal D(G)$, where $\mathcal D(G)$ is the derived subgroup of $G$.
-However, in the \'etale topology, this is just some sheaf $\mathcal F$ (on the big \'etale site $k_\Et$) such that $\mathcal F(k_s) = G(k_s)/\mathcal D(G(k_s))$, which is not as well-behaved.~The abelianization theory developed in this paper (Theorem \ref{thmmainabelh2}) works for the cohomology group $\mathrm H^2(k,G/\mathcal D(G))$, which is, at least a priori, not intrinsically defined using only the \'etale site. \end{exmp}
+Another subtle difference is in the notion of maximal Abelian quotient (over $k$) of $L$, resp.\ $L_\et$ (cf.\ Definition \ref{defmainabel}).
+In the fppf topology, this is the quotient algebraic group $G_\ab\coloneqq G/\mathcal D(G)$, where $\mathcal D(G)$ is the derived subgroup of $G$.
+However, in the \'etale topology, this is some sheaf $\mathcal F$ (on the big \'etale site $k_\Et$) such that $\mathcal F(k_s) = (G(k_s))_\ab$, but which may be non-representable.~The abelianization theory developed in this paper (Theorem \ref{thmmainabelh2}) works for the cohomology group $\mathrm H^2(k,G_\ab)$ which is, at least a priori, not intrinsically defined using only the \'etale site. \end{exmp}

-To partially extend the Galois-theoretic Borovoi-Springer definition to (algebraic) fppf bands, we propose in this paper an intermediate object called a ``separable band'': This is an algebraic band on the site $k_\fppf$ which admits a local representative over some finite separable extension $k'/k$.
+To partially extend the Galois-theoretic Springer-Borovoi definition to (algebraic) fppf bands, we propose in this paper an intermediate object called a ``separable band'': This is an algebraic band on the site $k_\fppf$ which admits a local representative over some finite separable extension $k'/k$.
 We also demand that any two such representatives become isomorphic over a common finite separable extension.
 This additional condition guarantees that such a band admits a Galois-theoretic description in a unique way (Definition \ref{defetsepband}) and it is satisfied when the local representatives are smooth algebraic groups (see Proposition \ref{propcharsepband}; the main argument here is that then $\mathrm H^1(k_s,G/\mathrm Z_G) = 1$, as suggested by the above example).